augustoliks/fakews/README.md

 # fakews

-Container tool that generate events in JSON format through web socket channel.
-The purpose of this image is help infra debug process.
+Container tool that generates events in JSON format through web socket channel.
+The purpose of this image is to help the infra debug process.

 # How To Run